 The Value of AEA in Every Type of Membership

-AEA has three classes of members: Regular or authority members, municipal members, and associate members.
-Any organization that does business within the publically owned water, wastewater, solid waste and recycling agency sector has a place at the AEA table.
+AEA has four classes of members: Regular or authority members, municipal members, and associate members.
+Any organization that does business within the publicly owned water, wastewater, solid waste and recycling agency sector has a place at the AEA table.
 Our unique focus is the management, administrative and policy development aspects of public utility service.

 Advocacy for ratepayers.
 Advocating regulatory matters to DEP, testifying at the State House, or articulating the superiority of the utility authority model to deliver water and waste water services, AEA defends the interests of ratepayers.
 Membership has a direct benefit for ratepayers.